secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 **Applying for Parental Leave in Australia**

-- To initiate your parental leave, please enter the dates of your leave into Time Off by Deel by selecting the `Parental Leave` label.
+- To initiate your parental leave, please enter the dates of your leave into Workday by selecting the `Parental Leave` label.

 **Record-keeping for paid Parental Leave:**